Look Inside Your Eggs

 Candling is a good way to tell if there is an embryo inside your eggs.
 This is helpful if you want to incubate eggs and want to remove dud eggs to prevent them from spoiling.
 A rotten egg in the incubator can ruin the other healthy eggs.

 Before candling eggs, be sure to wash your hands and handle the eggs gently to avoid causing trauma to the embryo.
-To avoid unneccessary stress on the embryos, try to candle no more than three times between days seven and eighteen of incubation.
+To avoid unnecessary stress on the embryos, try to candle no more than three times between days seven and eighteen of incubation.

 What you will need to candle eggs is a small flashlight or candler and a dark space like a closet.

 A great day to candle your eggs is around day ten.
 At this point, the embryo is large enough to take shape and you can usually see it moving!
 If you have children, they may like to see the embryos move as well.
-This is a interesting way to get your children involved in the incubation process.
+This is an interesting way to get your children involved in the incubation process.

 Found in “Keeping Healthy Chickens” by Carissa Bonham , book available for purchase through the Purely Poultry Website.